stefandevai/stella-engine/lib/sol2/docs/source/api/protected_function.rst

 	reference error_handler;

 The error-handler that is called should a runtime error that Lua can detect occurs.
 The error handler function needs to take a single string argument (use type std::string if you want to use a C++ function bound to lua as the error handler) and return a single string argument (again, return a std::string or string-alike argument from the C++ function if you're using one as the error handler).
-If :doc:`exceptions<../exceptions>` are enabled, Sol will attempt to convert the ``.what()`` argument of the exception into a string and then call the error handling function.
+If :doc:`exceptions<../exceptions>` are enabled, sol will attempt to convert the ``.what()`` argument of the exception into a string and then call the error handling function.
 It is a :doc:`reference<reference>`, as it must refer to something that exists in the lua registry or on the Lua stack.
 This is automatically set to the default error handler when ``protected_function`` is constructed.

 .. note::